 - Resource Central

-Welcome to the Consortium on Trauma, Illness, and Grief, usually referred to as TIG.
+Welcome to the Consortium on Trauma, Illness, and Grief (TIG) website.
 TIG was first piloted in New York’s Monroe County in 2001, with six school districts and 20 school staff.
-Today, there are over 350 TIG trained school staff reaching across Monroe and surrounding counties.
+Today, there are over 350 TIG trained school staff reaching across Monroe and surrounding counties creating a far reaching and supportive network to respond effectively in times of crisis.

-A common quote we use in TIG is “It’s not a question of IF (as crisis will impact your school) it’s a question of WHEN”.
-Unfortunately, more and more incidents are impacting our schools every day, including but not limited to: chronic illness, fatal automobile accidents, student or school staff suicides, and natural disasters.
-However, with the support of TIG trained staff, school administration and crisis teams have planned and practiced, in order to ensure the healthiest outcome possible during a crisis in our school community.
-We hope this website helps you plan for the WHEN not IF.
+We are living in uncertain times and we are all affected by the events around us.
+More and more it is understood that it is not a question of if a crisis will impact your school, it’s a question of when.
+Incidents such as chronic illness, fatal automobile accidents, student or staff suicide, natural disasters and more touch the lives of our students, staff and schools every day.
+However, with the support of TIG trained staff, school administration and crisis teams have planned and practiced in order to ensure the healthiest outcome possible during a crisis in our school community.
+We hope this website supports you in this important and essential work.

 TIG Program Coordinator